voutcn/megahit/README.md

 ```

 ## Introduction
 MEGAHIT is a single node assembler for large and complex metagenomics NGS reads, such as soil.
 It makes use of succinct *de Bruijn* graph (SdBG) to achieve low memory assembly.
 MEGAHIT can **optionally** utilize a CUDA-enabled GPU to accelerate its SdBG contstruction.
 The GPU-accelerated version of MEGAHIT has been tested on NVIDIA GTX680 (4G memory) and Tesla K40c (12G memory) with CUDA 5.5, 6.0 and 6.5.
+MEGAHIT v1.0 or greater also supports IBM Power PC and has been tested on IBM POWER8.

 ## Dependency & Installation
 MEGAHIT is suitable for 64-bit Linux and MAC OS X. It requires [zlib](http://www.zlib.net/), python 2.6 or greater and G++ 4.4 or greater (with `-std=c++0x` and [OpenMP](http://openmp.org) support).